 If that’s not enough to convince you that the ceramic coating surface prep process makes a difference, here are a handful of reasons why pre-installation sweat equity can mean the difference between success and catastrophe.

-- It forms a stronger nano-molecular bond: Once fully cured, a nano ceramic coating turns into this super strong, completely invisible surface shield.
+- Stronger nano-molecular bonds: Once fully cured, a nano ceramic coating turns into this super strong, completely invisible surface shield.
 By removing contaminants from a vehicle’s exterior, and fixing any blemishes, you create a blank canvas that the coating can properly bond with on a molecular level.

-- It creates a smoother surface: Contrary to common belief, automotive clear coat is anything but smooth.
+- Smoother surfaces: Contrary to common belief, automotive clear coat is anything but smooth.
 A quick glimpse through a microscope will show that your car’s clear coat is home to a vast expanse of peaks and valleys.
 Removing these microscopic peaks and filling those invisible valleys is what will allow a nano ceramic coating the room it needs to fill in the gaps afterwards, and thus create a truly smooth surface.

-- It improves shine: Ceramic coatings produce a brilliant shine, especially if they are of a grade that can cure to 9H hardness levels.
+- Improved shine: Ceramic coatings produce a brilliant shine, especially if they are of a grade that can cure to 9H hardness levels.
 Being that whatever a ceramic coating adheres to gets locked into place, your shine will only be as resilient as the surface area beneath it.